ma-voses19/PowerShell/README.md

 This project is to publish my scripts to simplify tasks, educational purposes and keep track of changes

+**Scripts provided "AS IS", there is no official support for them as such.

 Here an index of the ones tested so far (any feedback is well received).

 - [Automate Config Mgr Software Update Deployment](Scripts/New-SUG.md)